sitandr/conchord/lib.typ

     scale-length: 1pt,
     colors: (:), number-to-left: false) = {
     /// IMPORTANT: for the convinience there all strings are numbered FROM THE TOP (e.g. A will be 1)
-    /// hold: array of coords of positions holded; string first, then shift"
+    /// hold: array of coords of positions held; string first, then shift"
     /// open: array of numbers of opened strings
     /// muted: array of numbers for muted
     /// fret-number: the starting fret